exclamation point icon

 Eluvia wasn’t the only person taken aback during Dayana’s initial interaction with the Operation Smile team.

-“It was very shocking to meet her for the first time,” said Dr. Alma Castaneda, volunteer pediatrician with Operation Smile Guatemala.
+“It was very shocking to meet her for the first time,” said Dr. Alma Castaneda, a volunteer pediatrician with Operation Smile Guatemala.
 “To see that she was an older girl, and that she had not been able to have surgery anywhere.
 To see the hope with which she came to screening was very emotional.
 It’s all about helping them, whatever it takes.”

 Dayana was cleared to receive surgery in Petén, but before surgery could take place, Eluvia once again faced an unexpected obstacle.

-“Dayana is a very special patient,” said Dr. Val Paredes, volunteer cleft surgeon.
+“Dayana is a very special patient,” said Dr. Val Paredes, a volunteer cleft surgeon.
 “But unfortunately, we couldn’t operate on her in Petén because her mother tested positive for COVID, and we had to cancel the surgery.

 “This was difficult for us, this was difficult for me, as she was so hopeful.”